-As an example of the information stored in this database, the following code shows that the swimmer with an ${\tt ID}$ of 1 is called Zoe Baker.
+As an example of the information stored in this database, the following code shows that the swimmer with an ID of 1 is called Zoe Baker.
+This SQL query, and the next, are not joins, they are just simple one-table queries to show what sort of data is contained in the database.

 '''

 SQL> SELECT FROM swimmer_table

 WHERE ID = 1;

+ID first last

+-- -----

+1 Zoe Baker

 '''